 - Fishing and shellfishing, including the raising and cultivation of fish and shellfish. - 2.
 Forestry, grazing and farming, nurseries, truck gardening and harvesting of crops including but not limited to such crops as cranberries, marsh hay, seaweed, berries and shrub fruits and trees, and work incidental thereto. - 3.
 Conservation of soil, water, plants and wildlife. - 4.
 Outdoor activities including hiking, swimming, boating, nature study, fishing, trapping, and hunting. - 5.
 Drainage works which are part of local flood and mosquito control conducted by an authorized public agency. - 6.
 Uses accessory to residential or other primary uses, such as flower or vegetable gardens, lawns, pastures, or forestry areas. - 7.
-Public or publicly-authorized beach stabilization projects. - 8.
-Addition of 10% or less to the floor areas of any building as existing at the time of adoption of this section, or for repairs or alterations totaling 50% or more of the actual cash value of the structure or, if damaged, before damage occurred in each case as determined by the Building Inspector.
+Public or publicly authorized beach stabilization projects. - 8.
+One or more additions totaling 10% or less of the floor areas of any building as existing at the time of adoption of this section as determined by the Building Inspector.
+91